campg2j003/jfw_nsh/readme.md

 - Finish

 Three install types are supported:
-- Just Scripts: installs the scripts but does not install uninstall information or make a folder in %ProgramFiles%.
+- Just Script: installs the script but does not install uninstall information or make a folder in %ProgramFiles%.
 - Full: installs scripts in the script folder for the selected versions/languages, creates a folder in %programfiles% (%localappdata% for current user install) wich contains an uninstaller and optional additional files such as README, etc.
 - Custom: like Full but allows installation of the installer source.